 Know Your Unsubscribe Rate

-It’s essential that you analyze statistics ever so often to check for any differences or similarities after each email sent.
+It’s essential that you analyze statistics ever so often to check for any differences or similarities after each message sent, that's paramount to reduce email unsubscribe rates.
 How many people have opted out after the last campaign?
 Don’t just have a quick glance through the numbers.
 Instead, you should look for:

 - Is the trend going up or down?